Discover the Hidden Potential in your Business

 Lets talk about the hidden potential in your business.
 What do we mean by hidden?
 Well, imagine that you are on a distribution list of a report built by someone within your organization.
 You’re receiving the report because, at one time, it was a “big deal”.
 However, you’ve never found any relevance to the report.
 In fact, you’re not sure what to do with the data on the report, but you also don’t want to delete it.
 Have you ever thought to ask why you receive it or the importance of it?

-Well, for starters, the key people who were involved in your software installation made a great many decisions about how your company uses the software: decisions on reports, system rules, authority levels, use of various features, etc. Those software rules remain in effect even though your company, customers, employees, and business environment have changed.
-You’re finding that what was once an exception to the rule is now the norm, but either your business process or your software hasn’t adapted to reflect the times.
-And that leaves you with employees realising it’s easier to work around the system than in it.
-Repeat this in nearly every department across the board and that disjoint can become even larger.
+For starters, the key people who were responsible for your software installation made many critical decisions: reports, system rules, authority levels, use of various features, etc. Those critical decisions remain in effect, even though changes may have taken place with your company, customers, employees, and business environment.
+As you discover “exceptions” as the new norm, you realize your business process or your software hasn’t caught up to reflect your agribusiness today.
+Admittedly, you may notice that it’s easier to work around the system than in it.
+In this case, repeat this in nearly every department across your organization and you will discover an even larger opportunity.

-Knowledge – Is my company using all the applicable features of our solution?
+- Is my company using all the features available?

-Liberate – Are we using all the information from the system?
-More importantly, are we using it correctly?
+- Are we using all the information from the system correctly?

-Your systems should always facilitate doing business efficiently with the required checks and controls.
-If your systems are not in sync with your processes, it might be time to review your solution configurations.
-Engage with your ERP provider’s consultants to make sure your processes and systems are correctly aligned!
+It’s cricial that your software facilitates doing business efficiently, with automatic checks and controls.
+If your system is not in sync with your processes, it might be time to review your solution configurations.
+Engage with your software partner to make sure your processes and systems are in line.

-Contact us for more information on how investing in consulting services could increase your efficiency today.
+Contact us for more information on how you can increase your efficiency today.